The short answer

 Escape consequences:

-- Beagle attacks animal — bylaw fines $250–$1,500, civil liability, possibly Dangerous Dog designation
+- Beagle attacks an animal: bylaw fines $250 to $1,500, civil liability, possibly a Dangerous Dog designation

 Calgary lost beagle recovery protocol:

-- Immediate: don't panic, don't chase, try staying still + calling calmly
+- Immediate.
+Don't panic, don't chase, try staying still and calling calmly

-- Within 1 hour: notify Calgary 311, walk neighborhood with treats, post Calgary lost dog Facebook groups, notify CHS + Calgary Animal Services
+- Within 1 hour.
+Notify Calgary 311, walk the neighbourhood with treats, post to Calgary lost-dog Facebook groups, notify Calgary Humane Society and Calgary Animal Services

-- Within 24 hours: Calgary Animal Services check (2201 Portland St SE), veterinary clinics within 5km, Pawboost + similar lost-dog services, posters around scent path
+- Within 24 hours.
+Calgary Animal Services check (2201 Portland St SE), veterinary clinics within 5 km, Pawboost and similar lost-dog services, posters around the scent path

-- Week 1: daily Calgary Animal Services checks, re-walk neighborhood different times
+- Week 1.
+Daily Calgary Animal Services checks; re-walk the neighbourhood at different times

-- Beyond: continue social media monitoring, sometimes recovered weeks later
+- Beyond.
+Continue social media monitoring.
+Beagles are sometimes recovered weeks later

-Calgary lost beagle stats: most recovered within 24–72 hours.
-Some take 1–2 weeks.
-Some never recovered.
-Beagles over-represented in unrecovered lost dogs.
+Calgary lost beagle patterns: most are recovered within 24 to 72 hours.
+Some take 1 to 2 weeks.
+Some are never recovered.
+Rescues report Beagles as over-represented in unrecovered lost dogs.

-GPS tracker recommendation: Tractive, Whistle, Apple AirTag — Calgary-friendly options $30–$200.
+GPS tracker recommendation: Tractive, Whistle, Apple AirTag.
+Calgary-friendly options run $30 to $200.
 Particularly recommended for Beagles.
-Some Calgary Beagle owners report GPS tracker enabled recovery within hours.
+Some Calgary Beagle owners report that a GPS tracker enabled recovery within hours.

 Variable but real risk for some Beagles.
-Predatory drift = sudden switch from neutral interaction to predatory pursuit during play or high-arousal situations.
+Predatory drift is a sudden switch from neutral interaction to predatory pursuit during play or high-arousal situations.

-NOT all beagles experience predatory drift.
+Not all Beagles experience predatory drift.
 Some live peacefully with cats, small dogs, even small pets.
-Others have predator-prey switches.
+Others have a predator-prey switch.

 Multi-species household considerations:

-- ASK Calgary rescue about cat-tested status — foster home assessment indicates compatibility
+- Ask the Calgary rescue about cat-tested status.
+Foster home assessment indicates compatibility

-- Adopt cat-tested adult Beagle if cat household.
-NOT puppy
+- Adopt a cat-tested adult Beagle if you have a cat household.
+Not a puppy

-- Slow introduction with retreat options + barriers
+- Slow introductions with retreat options and barriers

-- Watch body language — stiff staring, intense focus = warning signs
+- Watch body language.
+Stiff staring and intense focus are warning signs

-- Some Beagles + cats coexist beautifully for life.
+- Some Beagles and cats coexist beautifully for life.
 Some never can

-Small pets (rabbits, hamsters, guinea pigs): generally NOT compatible with Beagle households.
-Beagle prey drive too strong typically.
+Small pets (rabbits, hamsters, guinea pigs): generally not compatible with Beagle households.
+Beagle prey drive is usually too strong.

-Worst outcomes (Calgary documented): Beagle kills cat in home (sometimes years after living together peacefully), Beagle attacks small dog at off-leash park, Beagle kills wildlife.
+Worst outcomes (the patterns rescues warn about): a Beagle kills a cat in the home (sometimes years after living together peacefully), a Beagle attacks a small dog at an off-leash park, a Beagle kills wildlife.

-Rescue Beagles often have unknown small-animal history.
-Foster home cat-testing essential for cat households.
+Rescue Beagles often have unknown small-animal histories.
+Foster home cat-testing is essential for cat households.

-Triggers: visitors arriving, sounds, separation distress, boredom, scent excitement, sometimes spontaneously.
+Triggers: visitors arriving, sounds, separation distress, boredom, scent excitement, sometimes spontaneous.

 Frequency: highly variable individual to individual.
-Foster home assessment best indicator.
+Foster home assessment is the best indicator.

-Calgary apartment reality: Beagles + apartments = significant 311 noise complaint risk.
+Calgary apartment reality: Beagles in apartments carry a significant 311 noise-complaint risk.
 Bylaw 5N2007 covers excessive barking.
-Repeated complaints = fines + condo violations + sometimes evictions.
+Repeated complaints equal fines, condo violations, and sometimes evictions.
 Beagle bays carry surprisingly far.

 Prevention:

-- Adequate exercise + mental stimulation reduces boredom barking
+- Adequate exercise and mental stimulation reduces boredom barking

 - Soundproofing (close windows, calming background sound, white noise)

-- Crate placement away from front doors + windows
+- Crate placement away from front doors and windows

 - Daycare days reduce alone-time barking